-In this world caught up with social media frenzy, new hashtags come to light every day.
+Should couples have goals?
+This has been a question that has been on my mind.
+Caught up in the social media frenzy, new hashtags come to light every day.
 One in particular that has become one of the most sought-after hashtags of our time is hashtag #couplegoals.
 When I first noticed it flooding my social media feeds I thought of it as part of celebrity PR tricks that only featured on-screen couples posing perfectly for the paparazzi.
 But in the last couple of years it has created a huge uproar in our society of ‘normal’ couples.
 We see many appearing as the ‘perfect couple’ on our social media accounts and give us – the not-so-perfect couples – a benchmark to strive upon.

 First of all, the idea of looking up to a couple as perfect is as flawed as considering any individual to be a perfect human being.
 And second of all, couple goals should be about being genuinely happy and content in a relationship rather than trying to be a picture perfect duo for the world.
 We don’t have the faintest idea of what those couples with the perfect hashtag #couplegoals are going through in real life; hence trying to meet their goals can’t help building our own relationship which comes with its own set of complications.